mjcleme/firebasauth/README.md

 # firebaseauth
 ## Firebase Auth Tutorial

-This tutorial will allow you to become famaliar with the firebase authentication process with firebase.
+This tutorial will allow you to become famaliar with the firebase authentication process.
 This could be used with your final creative lab.

 The tutorial will roughly follow the
 [firebase documentation](https://github.com/firebase/quickstart-js/blob/master/auth/github-redirect.html) for setting up a redirect authentication with github credentials.